roksanaj91/HelloDay/README.md

 * changing the weather icon and background depend on weather and hour(day or night)
 * displaying the quote of the day

+In the project, I use my own weather graphics designed in GIMP.

 # HelloDay(PL)
 Technologie:
 * HTML